 - Remove meat from grill and place in disposable aluminum pan.
 Add ingredients for BBQ glaze to pan and stir all ingredients until cubes are thoroughly coated.

 - Cover pan with aluminum foil and place pan on wire rack in grill.
 Grill additional 2 hours, or until pork belly reaches internal temperature of 200° Fahrenheit.
-Remove from grill and serve immediately with desired sides.

 - Brown Sugar: If you’re watching your sugar intake, you can use equal amounts Brown Swerve instead.